Packing, What to Take?

 Younger Kids: We take this on the plane with us I tend to buy some low cost surprise items from the discount stores prior to leaving and I pack a few in this bag for the first leg of the journey and hide a few others away in other bags to bring out later in the journey.
 It helps keep the younger kids amused when there are a few new items they have never seen before.

 We took this on a trip with a six year old and an almost four year old: Their favourite toy to sleep with, sticker books, textas, pencils and crayons (retractable ones to save having to sharpen), paper, scissors (pack in checked luggage), glue stick, rubber, magnetic activity board (create a scene), play dough (small tub or two), a roller and a few small cutters (these are great for airplane meal trays), toy cars, electronic games (small hand held from discount store), small doll and a scrapbook each to use as their journal.

-Now they are older (7 & 9)we never leave home without their Nintendo DS, MP3 players, iPod or whatever the current favourite electronic devices are and a couple of books – that is all they require to be entertained for hours.
+When they were older (7 & 9) we would never leave home without their Nintendo DS, MP3 players, iPod or whatever the current favourite electronic devices are and a couple of books – that is all they require to be entertained for hours.

 (11 & 13) we of course take iPod, Nintendo DS, teenagers phone (only to use when we have Wi-Fi), a book or two and a note pad for a travel journey or to draw in.